prettier/prettier/docs/api.md

 ## `prettier.resolveConfigWithFilePath(filePath [, options])`

 `resolveConfigWithFilePath` works that same as `resolveConfig` with one difference.
-The response will include both the configuration that was resolved, along with the file path to the configuration that was used to generate the configuration.
-However, it will not include the path to the located `.editorconfig` file when used as the core Prettier configuration acts as an override.
+The response will include both the configuration that was resolved, along with the path to the file that was used to generate the configuration.
+However, it will not include the path any `.editorconfig` file when used, as the configuration file acts as an override.
 This is useful for editor integrations, to subscribe to the resolved configuration and reload with any changes.

 ```js
 prettier.resolveConfigWithFilePath(filePath).then(result => {